openworm/tracker-commons/WCON_format.md

 Other numerical values may be used in the expressions: for instance, `"t":"0.04*s"` would allow frame indices in a data set gathered at 25 FPS to be interpreted as times.
 Likewise, a program could report coordinates as raw pixel values and set "x" and "y" units accordingly.

 `"units"` is required and must be single-valued.
 Units must be specified for all quantities used.
 If the data set is non-empty, that means there must be units at least for `"t"`, `"x"`, and `"y"` since those are required.
 It is permitted to specify units for variables that do not exist.
-Although an empty `"data"` section is permitted (meaning there is no `"t"`, `"x"`, or `"y"`), but WCON readers are allowed to fail on this degenerate case if units for `"t"`, `"x"`, and `"y"` are not supplied.
+Although an empty `"data"` section is permitted (meaning there is no `"t"`, `"x"`, or `"y"`), WCON readers are allowed to fail if units for `"t"`, `"x"`, and `"y"` are not supplied.

 #### Data

-The `"data"` entry contains data for one or more animals at one or more timepoints.
-It may be arrayed.

-A single data entry is an object with four required keys.
+A single data record is an object with four required keys, as described below, that contains data for one animal at one or more timepoints

+The `"data"` field in WCON is arrayable and contains data record objects.
+The array may be empty if there is no data.

+The data record objects require these keys:

 1. Each worm is identified by an `id` field containing a JSON string.
 (Software that generates numeric IDs should convert the number to its corresponding string.)

 2. The time of a recording is specified by `t` (a JSON number).
-It may be single-valued, for a single timepoint, or arrayed for a series of timepoints in which case they should be increasing in value.
+It is arrayed, even if there is only a single timepoint, and may not be empty.
+For a series of timepoints, the times should be increasing in value.
 Every other numeric value must have the same number of entries as `t` has, where the `i`th entry corresponds to the value(s) at the `i`th time-point.

 3. The body position of an animal is given by `x` and `y`.
-These are typically arrayed and represent points along the midline of the body.
-They must be the same size.
-If `t` has multiple values, `x` and `y` are typically arrays of arrays.
+These are arrayable at each timepoint so that `x` and `y` are arrays of arrays.
 However, if tracking is done at low resolution and the worm is defined using a single xy-coordinate, `x` and `y` may have a single numeric value at each time (as usual with quantities that may be arrayed).
+At each timepoint, the `x` and `y` entries must be the same length.

 Note: A data array may contain the same ID multiple times with different timepoints.
 It should _not_ contain the same ID with the same timepoint multiple times.
 Allowing repeats enables easy merging and splitting of data across several files or chunks of analysis.